austinkimchi/SyncraSongTS/README.md

-# SyncraSong (Typescript React) Web App
+# SyncraSong (Typescript React) Web App (On-going project)
 ## This is a public repository, subject to change.
 This repository is not for distribution.

-Only the owner of this repository may distribute it.
+This project is currently in development, the site is most likely down.
 Hosted on: [https://syncrasong.austin.kim/](https://syncrasong.austin.kim/)

 Currently hosting locally, once transfer functionality is implemented, will be hosted on server.